Tsihugwa/C-_Object_Oriented_Programming/Fundamental 2 C# OOP/README.txt

-Section 1 C# program - 40%
+Task
-You have been tasked with developing a Windows forms based application using C# that will assist in the rental of cars.
+developing a Windows forms based application using C# that will assist in the rental of cars.
 The systems must be able to do and include the following:

 A welcome splash screen
 A staff login page that allows a staff member to login into the system, using a fixed username and password